Race to the Top in Traffic Calming

-We study the competition of two suburbs facing transit traffic flows.
-The suburbs are substitutes for transit traffic.
-In the absence of toll measures, the symmetric Nash equilibrium with two local governments leads to a race to the top in traffic calming measures that increases the cost of travel.
+We study the competition of two suburbs that are facing transit traffic flows.
+We show that in the absence of toll measures, the Nash equilibrium leads to a race to the top in traffic calming, except for the measures that do not affect the generalized cost of traffic.
 The Nash equilibrium is compared to two types of centralized decisions: the symmetric solution and the asymmetric solution.
-The asymmetric solution that concentrates all transit traffic in one suburb is better but can only be realized if the authority over the local roads is transferred to the central authority.
+It is shown how the asymmetric solution that concentrates all transit traffic in one suburb is better but can only be realized if the authority over the local roads is transferred to the central authority.

 Place, publisher, year, edition, pages

 2014.
 1-25 p.

 Transport, Externalities, Traffic calming, Multi-level government, Regulation

 ITEA Annual Conference and Summer School on Transportation Economics (Kuhmo-Nectar), Toulouse, France, June 2-6, 2014, Toulouse, France